 How are type 1 diabetes and type 2 diabetes diagnosed?

-Despite very distinct symptoms, both types of diabetes can be mistaken for lingering flu symptoms or other ordinary illness that doesn’t require treatment.
+Despite very distinct symptoms, both types of diabetes can be mistaken for lingering flu symptoms or other ordinary illnesses that don’t require treatment.
 It’s crucial that anyone displaying signs of diabetes have their blood sugar levels tested and urine tested for ketones.

 The following blood sugar and A1c results are used to diagnose prediabetes and type 2 diabetes.